Hybrid Connections Overview

 What is a Hybrid Connection

-Hybrid Connections provides an easy and convenient way to connect Azure Websites and Azure Mobile Services to on-premises resources.
-Hybrid Connections are a feature of Azure BizTalk Services:
+Hybrid Connections are a feature of Azure BizTalk Services.
+Hybrid Connections provide an easy and convenient way to connect Azure Websites and Azure Mobile Services to on-premises resources behind your firewall:

 Hybrid Connections benefits include:

 - Websites and Mobile Services can access existing on-premises data and services securely.

 - Multiple Websites or Mobile Services can share a Hybrid Connection to access an on-premises resource.

 - Minimal TCP Ports are required to access your network.